 An experienced maritime injury attorney can help ensure that injured passengers do not miss the opportunity to obtain the compensation they deserve.
 If you have been injured on a ferry boat, cruise ship, yacht, sailboat, excursion raft, pleasure boat or any other type of vessel, please contact the maritime attorneys at Latti & Anderson LLP.We have more than 50 years representing passengers hurt nationwide due to the negligent actions or inactions of boat owners and their crew.

-Personal Injury Lawsuit Process After a Boat Accident
+Personal Injury Lawsuit Process for a Passenger Injured on the Water.

 - Provide a written notice to the owner of the vessel, the operator or an agent of the vessel that they intend to bring a claim for the injury

-- Provide this notice within three to six months after the injury or accident
+- Provide this notice within a certain time period which is generally six months, but can be as early as three months after the injury or accident

-- Bring a lawsuit within one year of the accident after filing the written notice in the location stated in the ticket
+- Bring a lawsuit within one year of the accident after filing the written notice in the court and and location/state stated in the ticket

-Call our Maritime Injury Attorney Today to Avoid Missing Lawsuit Deadlines
+Call Our National Maritime Trial Injury Attorney Today to Avoid Missing Lawsuit Deadlines

 If you do not provide notice of your intent to sue within the proper time, you will not be able to sue.
 If you do provide notice but fail to file your lawsuit within the proper time, your lawsuit will be thrown out and you will miss an opportunity to receive any type of damages.